ISCDtoolbox/MPD/sources/mpdToolbox/getIntersection/readme.txt

 domain solution of the optimization problem than the one given in the *.mesh file.
 It corresponds to the other valence interaction and symmetric with respect to the plane (z=0).
-The level-set function of this other domain has been computed at the mesh vertices and is saved in the example.sol file.
+The level-set function of this other domain has been computed at the mesh vertices and is saved in the example.ini.sol file.

-The example.sol can be also displayed with medit by simply typing 'm' after the loading of the example.mesh file.
+The example.ini.sol can be also displayed with medit by simply typing 'm' after the loading of the example.ini.mesh file.

 A screenshot of the result can be found in example.jpg file.

-The program getIntersect can load data from both example.mesh and example.sol and compute the intersection of these two domains in an output *.sol file.
+The program getIntersect can load data from both example.ini.mesh and example.ini.sol and compute the intersection of these two domains in an example.out.sol file.

 ////////////////////////////////////////////////////////////////////////////////

 Strategy to follow if one aims to computes the intersection (or reunion or symmetric difference) of two domains given as two *.mesh files.